 Things to do

-The camping area is on the upper bank of Lawn Hill Creek and has separate areas for trailer camping and tent camping.
+The Lawn Hill Gorge camping area is on the upper bank of Lawn Hill Creek and has separate areas for trailer camping and tent camping.
 Flushing toilets and cold showers are provided.
 Fires and generators are not permitted within the park.
 Visitors should be self-sufficient in food, camping supplies and vehicle spare parts.
 The camping area is suitable for caravans, camper trailers, campervan (less than 12m overall rig length) and tents.
 A maximum of six people per camp site is allowed.
 Please make sure you book a camp site that meets your requirements.
 Located 4km south of Riversleigh D Site, Miyumba camping area is adjacent to the Gregory River, approximately 55km south-east of Lawn Hill Gorge camping area.
 It is open March to October and has no facilities apart from a composting toilet.
 Bookings are essential.

 Camping permits are required and fees apply.